CharlotteOS-Deprecated/Catalyst/README.md

 # Catalyst
-The kernel of the Singularity operating system
+Catalyst is the kernel of the Singularity operating system.

 ## Status